Brightcove

 process('mmcclure@brightcove.com', "myawesomerecording.webm");

-I created a demo to showcase this functionality, including some minor styling and a not-so-fancy interface.
-I've called it VideoBooth, but feel free to clone the project and run with it!
+We've created a demo to showcase this functionality, including some minor styling and a not-so-fancy interface.
+It's called VideoBooth, but feel free to clone the project and run with it.
 You can also play with the working demo on Heroku.

 videobooth screenshot